Risingfeanyx/cPanel_centos_scripts/readme.md

 #sends mail out to a test email of your choosing from a mailbox of your chooseing, and watches the logs for it. creates an email account for testing.#Syntax:
 localdomain.com to@domain.com. spits out dns information on the test email as well.
 Stops tailing log after 1 minutes. includes link to multirbl to cover any blacklisting
+#replace $2 with your test recipient email; can take multiple recipents, just seperate with commas

 ```
 mailtest()